 There are many factors that should influence your college choice (and some that should not).
 You’ll want to consider what subjects you’re interested in, how far you’re willing to travel, if you’re willing to move, and overall what you value in your schooling experience.
-You might find yourself passionate about a particular field or a particular school, meaning what you prioritize in your education career can change how you look at and apply to schools.
+You might find yourself passionate about a particular field or a particular school.
+That means what you prioritize in your education career can change how you look at and apply to schools.

 What Do You Want Out of College?

 If you value the experience of college, you’re likely trying to find the right school—rather than a specific program—for you.
 But what exactly are you looking for in a college experience: Do you want a school with plenty of social events?
 A school with dorms?
 A school with various sport teams?
 Do you want to be somewhere completely different than the place you reside in now?
 If you’re going for the overall experience of college, finding a school with extracurriculars and a unique, involved culture that fits your personality will be instrumental in keeping you motivated during your time in school.